8 Health Benefits Of Walking During Pregnancy & Tips To Follow

 1. Protect your skin: Use sunscreen with SPF 30 or more if you are walking outdoors.
 Sun exposure may increase melasma (dark spots on the skin).
 Make sure the sunscreen is safe to use in pregnancy

 1. Hydrate yourself: Drink enough water to keep your body hydrated.
+It’s crucial to recognize the signs of dehydration in pregnancy, as they can impact both you and your baby.
 You may carry a water bottle if needed.
 Drinking cool water could make you stay cool during the workout and prevent dehydration.

 1. Eat before walking: Munch on a snack 30 minutes before walking.
 You may eat a banana, an apple, peanut butter, rice cakes, or smoothies.
 This could provide you with enough energy for walking.
 However, do not overeat.